Fillable structures on negative-definite Seifert fibred spaces: Proof of the main results

-From our Theorem \ref{teo:classification} and Proposition \ref{lemma:plus} we know that $c^+(\xi)=\Theta^+_{\s_\xi}$ if and only if the dimension of $\widehat{HF}_d(-Y,\s_\xi)$ is one, where $d=d(Y,\s_\xi)$ is the correction term.\end{proof} We can finish the proof of Theorem \ref{prop:convex}.
+We can finish the proof of Theorem \ref{prop:convex}.
 We show that the same conclusion of Lemma \ref{prop:convex1} holds when $(M,\xi)$ is the boundary of a rationally convex domain in a closed K\"ahler manifold. \begin{proof}[Proof of Theorem \ref{prop:convex}] The first part is precisely Lemma \ref{prop:convex1}.
 For the second part we follow Mark and Tosun argument in \cite[Theorem 1.7(b)]{MT3} and then using the results in \cite{BGS}, up to a small isotopy of the Stein filling $(F,J\lvert_F)$ of $(M,\xi)$, we can find a symplectic surface $\Sigma\subset \widehat X\setminus F$ which can be assumed to satisfy $n:=\Sigma\cdot\Sigma>2g-2$ when $g\geq1$.
 The neighbourhood $D_\Sigma$ of $\Sigma$ is a symplectic cap of the manifold $Y_{g,-n}$, the circle bundle over a surface of genus $g$ with Euler number $-n$.

 We denote by $X$ the convex part of $\widehat X\setminus Y_{g,-n}$ which is then a strong symplectic filling of $Y_{g,-n}$.
-Ozsv\'ath and Szab\'o proved that when $|n|>2g-2$ the manifold $Y_{g,-n}$ is a generalised $L$-space; therefore, we can fall back to the case in Lemma \ref{prop:convex1}. \end{proof} We conclude the paper by proving the application of our main results to Brieskorn spheres. \begin{proof}[Proof of Corollary \ref{gompf}] Let $Y=\Sigma(a_1,...,a_n)$ be a Brieskorn sphere with a separating contact-type embedding in a symplectic filling of a lens space.
+Ozsv\'ath and Szab\'o proved that when $|n|>2g-2$ the manifold $Y_{g,-n}$ is a generalised $L$-space; therefore, we can fall back to the case in Lemma \ref{prop:convex1}. \end{proof}

+We conclude the paper by proving the application of our main results to Brieskorn spheres. \begin{proof}[Proof of Corollary \ref{gompf}] Let $Y=\Sigma(a_1,...,a_n)$ be a Brieskorn sphere with a separating contact-type embedding in a symplectic filling of a lens space.
 Integral homology spheres bounding negative-definite 4-manifolds have non-negative correction term \cite[Corollary 9.8]{OSz-negative}, this implies $d(Y)\geq0$.
 Meanwhile, since every symplectic filling of a lens space is negative-definite \cite{OSz-genus}, and such a filling exists for every lens space, we also have $d(-Y)\geq0$; therefore, we obtain $d(Y)=0$.
 From Theorem \ref{prop:convex} the contact 3-manifold $(Y,\xi)$ should satisfy $c^+(\xi)=\Theta^+$, but then the correction term should be positive because of Lemma \ref{lemma:main}. \end{proof}